chevereto/v4-docs/application/stack/cron.md

-# ⏲️ CRON
+# CRON

 Chevereto requires to setup [cron](https://en.wikipedia.org/wiki/Cron) to run background jobs.

-💡 This cron setup reference applies *mostly* for **Debian-based** systems.
+This cron setup reference applies *mostly* for **Debian-based** systems.
 We **recommend** checking your server documentation on how to setup and run cron.

-👏 Consider to contribute to this documentation by improving this document with alternative cron setup alternatives.
+Consider to contribute to this documentation with alternative cron setup alternatives.

 ## What it does?